 The time to prepare for an emergency is before it occurs.
-Whether it’s a flat tire or a roadside emergency, you should have the following items in your car.
-Remember to make kits for all cars, not just the car you drive everyday.
+Whether it is a flat tire, or a roadside emergency, you should have the following items in your car.
+Remember to make kits for all cars, not just the car you drive every day.

 MAKE YOUR OWN EMERGENCY CAR KIT

 Learn how to make an Emergency Car Kit below.
-While preventing an emergency isn't always possible, knowing what to do and being prepared for one can mean the difference between life and death.
+While preventing an emergency is not always possible, knowing what to do and being prepared can mean the difference between life and death.

 Planning ahead for danger can mean the difference between life and death.
-In recent years, law enforcement have suggested that every driver equip themselves with an emergency car care kit.
+In recent years, law enforcement has suggested that every driver equip themselves with an emergency car care kit.

 What type of emergency car care kit you need depends entirely on where you live and what type of conditions you drive in.